DellGEOS/AzureStackHOLs/lab-guides/08-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 ```

-**Step2** Configure current user to be Keay Vault Administrator on ASClus01 resource group
+**Step 2** Configure current user to be Keay Vault Administrator on ASClus01 resource group

 ```PowerShell
 #add key vault admin of current user to Resource Group